she0305/she0305.github.io/_posts/2023-06-30-TIL-nextJS-rendering.md

 - Better for Data Fetching

 ### Client Components
 If you want to use client component, you need to add `use client` to your component.
 According to the docs, `use client` sits between server-only and client code.
+So even client component will be rendered on the server, but it will be hydrated on the client.
+This means that the interactive part of the component will be rendered on the client.

 **Client Component (add `use client`)**